alanng10/class-lang/Info/Article/Word/a.md

 Word "wave" has meaning that is wave time line.

+Word "plane" has meaning that is plane time line.

 Word "tick" has meaning that is smallest duration.

 Word "yea" has meaning that is date year.